 m) use inappropriate, misleading or impressive representations of the changes in the human body caused by disease, injuries or the action of a medicinal product, food supplement, healing treatment or alternative healing method.

-28.5 – Food supplements mustn’t be attributed or referred to prevention, treatment or healing properties.
-Food supplements mustn’t be attributed properties that they don’t possess.
+31.5 – Food supplements shall not be deemed to hold prevention, treatment or healing properties.
+Food supplements shall not be attributed properties that the former do not possess.

 The communication for travel packages must provide sufficient, complete, accurate and easy to understand information for an average consumer and must indicate the additional information source, especially in the case of information related to services and/or products included in the price mentioned.